fredtcaroli/ezCV/README.md

         - threshold: Threshold value
         - method: Thresholding method to use
     """
-    # This flag tells ezCV that this operator only accepts grayscale images
-    only_gray = True

     # You declare your parameters with Parameter classes, but you can use them like they
     # are regular builtin types, like strings and integers
     threshold = IntegerParameter(default_value=127, lower=0, upper=255)